allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/pytorch_ignite_mnist.md

 ## Visualizing Experiment Results

-When the code runs, the experiment results can be visualized in the [**ClearML Web UI**](../../../webapp/webapp_overview.md).
+When the code runs, the experiment results can be visualized in the [ClearML Web UI](../../../webapp/webapp_overview.md).

 ### Scalars

-View the scalars, including training and validation metrics, in the experiment's page in the **ClearML Web UI**, under **RESULTS** **>** **SCALARS**.
+View the scalars, including training and validation metrics, in the experiment's page in the ClearML Web UI, under **RESULTS** **>** **SCALARS**.

 ![image](../../../img/ignite_training.png)